DerenB/DotNet-SQL-Notes/README.md

-# SQL-Notes
+# DotNet-SQL-Notes
-Random notes and practice on SQL
+Random notes on dotnet and SQL.